anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 <a name="10.3.64"></a>
 ### 10.3.4 Hybrid Multi-Cloud: APIs
 Section "8.2.4 Multi-Cloud Interactions Model" defines several core roles within the Multi-Cloud Model and discusses stereo-typical interactions between them.
 However, the Model realises that a federated cloud requires the definition and agreement on a set of APIs.
-Currently there exist in the industry various:
+The current fragmentation in the industry is caused by various factors:
 - Proprietary APIs, some of which have been adopted as default industry standards
 - A number of Open Source Community projects aiming to provide abstract interfaces to wrap proprietary API
 - Vendors offering to act as brokers and